Where Were You When the Lights Went Out?: Production notes

 Morgan Freeman is seen briefly as a Grand Central Terminal commuter but does not receive on-screen credit.

-The film was the fourteenth starring Doris Day to premiere at Radio City Music Hall in Manhattan.
+The film was the fourteenth film starring Doris Day to premiere at Radio City Music Hall in Manhattan.
 The MGM release earned $7,988,000 at the box office in the US, making it the 16th highest-grossing film of 1968.

-Principal cast

 Critical response

 In her positive review in The New York Times, Renata Adler wrote, "a good part of the movie permits Miss Day to play an actress something like herself, and this might be fresh and almost poignant."

 Time Out New York called it, "a sprightly comedy" and adds, "the performances are superb (Morse, O'Neal and Albright, especially), and Averback's comic timing is spot on."